RevanKumarD/LlaMarker/README.md

 ---

+## 🚧 Shortcomings & Future Updates

+### Current Shortcomings:

+1. **Limited OCR Accuracy for Complex Documents**
+   - While OCR works well for most cases, it may struggle with highly complex layouts or poorly scanned documents.
+2. **No Direct Cloud Integration**
+   - Currently, LlaMarker only supports local processing.
+There’s no option to process files directly from cloud storage services like Google Drive or Dropbox.
+3. **Basic Support for PPT and XLSX Parsing**
+   - Parsing of **PPT** and **XLSX** files is available but lacks advanced formatting support (e.g., slide layouts, complex charts).
+4. **Poor XLSX to PDF Conversion**
+   - The current conversion of **XLSX** files to **PDF** results in poorly formatted output.
+Improvements are needed to handle large spreadsheets and complex tables.
+5. **Manual Setup for Marker and LibreOffice**
+   - Users must manually install **Marker** and **LibreOffice**, which can be cumbersome for those unfamiliar with the setup process.

+---

+### Planned Future Updates:

+1. **Enhanced OCR Capabilities**
+   - Improve OCR performance by integrating additional vision models for better handling of complex document layouts and multi-column formats.
+2. **Cloud Storage Integration**
+   - Add support for uploading documents directly from cloud services (Google Drive, Dropbox, OneDrive).
+3. **Improved PPT & XLSX Handling**
+   - Enhance parsing accuracy for **PPT** and **XLSX** files by adding better support for slides, tables, and embedded charts.
+4. **Better XLSX to PDF Conversion**
+   - Improve the **XLSX to PDF** conversion process to handle large sheets, complex tables, and maintain proper formatting.
+5. **Cross-Platform Installation Script**
+   - Provide an easy-to-use installation script for all platforms (Linux, Windows, macOS) to automate the setup of dependencies like **Marker** and **LibreOffice**.

+---

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
 Let’s make **LlaMarker** even more powerful—together. 🤝